 - Normal is the default value.
-It results in default handling of scattering and diffraction taking the Reflection Based Scattering method into account if it has been enabled in the Room setup. - Exterior forces a surface to be handled as an exterior surface even if it was not been detected as such by ODEON.
+It results in default handling of scattering and diffraction taking the Reflection Based Scattering method into account if it is enabled in the Room setup. - Exterior forces a surface to be handled as an exterior surface even if it was not detected as such by ODEON.
 The result is that less diffraction is applied at the lowest frequencies where offset in the wall is not sufficient to result in low frequency diffraction. - Fractional should be used for surfaces which are fractions of a bigger whole.
 This could be surfaces being part of a curved wall or a dome.
-These surfaces should not cause diffraction due to their individual area, and therefore the individual surfaces do not provide any significant edge diffraction.

-When setting the type to Fractional, the surface area used for calculating the Reflection Based Scattering Coefficient is determined from the box subscribing the room.
+These surfaces should not cause diffraction due to their individual area, and therefore the individual surfaces do not provide any significant edge diffraction. - When setting the type to Fractional, the surface area used for calculating the Reflection Based Scattering Coefficient is determined from the box subscribing the room.
 If the construction part which the fractional surface is part of is considerably smaller that the 'room box', the scattering might be underestimated and a higher scattering coefficient should be assigned to the surface.

-• Transmission is for walls which transmit sound to another room.
+In ODEON 17, you do not need to use the Fractional type for surfaces belonging to the same plane, because ODEON will cluster them automatically. - Transmission is for walls which transmit sound to another room.
 When this wall type has been selected, it is possible to edit the transmission data to specify the reduction index (transmission loss).
-It will also be possible to link the wall with another surface in case the wall is composed of two parallel surfaces with a distance between them, and possibly with different surface materials on either side.
+It is also possible to link the wall with another surface in case the wall is composed of two distinct parallel surfaces, and possibly with different surface materials on either side.
 When the Transmission type is assigned to a surface, 90% of the rays hitting the surface will be reflected and 10% will be transmitted.
 The energy calculations are accomplished by multiplying each ray (or particle) with the appropriate frequency dependent energy parameters.
 Transmission is covered in Appendix B: Specify Transmission Though Walls.